Ghifaryh/n8n-hesk-notificiation-automation/README.md

 # 🧾 HESK → n8n Ticket Automation

-This project connects a HESK Helpdesk database (MariaDB) to n8n for automated ticket monitoring and notifications (e.g., Telegram / Discord).
+This integration connects a [HESK Helpdesk](https://www.hesk.com/) MariaDB database to [n8n](https://n8n.io/) for real-time ticket monitoring and alert notifications (e.g., Telegram, Discord).
+The workflow detects new or open tickets, sends notifications, and marks tickets as notified to prevent duplicates.

-It checks for new or open tickets, sends messages, and marks them as sent to prevent duplicates.
+---

 ## ⚙️ System Overview